Reviews You Can Rely On

 Down insulation is the fluffy plumage that grows beneath the outer feathers of ducks and geese.
 It's one of nature's great insulators.
 Unfortunately, harvesting it usually kills the bird.
 See our Sourcing Ethics discussion below for more information on this topic.

 Down insulation has a high warmth-to-weight ratio.
 It's lightweight, highly compressible, and is an excellent way to trap your body heat in cold climates.
-Down's quality and loft are measured by how many cubic inches one ounce of down fills.
-That's known as its fill-power.
+Down's quality is measured by its loft, which is in turn measured by how many cubic inches one ounce of down fills.
+That's known as its fill power.
 One ounce of 600-fill-power down takes up 600 cubic inches, and 900-fill-power takes up 900 cubic inches.

 Down traps air pockets around you, then your body heat warms them.
 The more space the down takes up, the more air it catches, and the warmer you stay.
 One ounce of 900-fill-power down will keep you warmer than one ounce of 600-fill-power down.